 Principal Investigator

 Dr. S. James Shafer, a local resident since 1977, has practiced Adult Neurology in Vero Beach and the surrounding area since 1997.
 From 1997 to 2016 Dr. Shafer practiced in a multi-specialty group and in 2016 ventured in solo practice and formed Vero Beach Neurology and Research Institute.
 He is the founder and Medical Director of The Multiple Sclerosis Center of Vero Beach that was formed in 2001 and has cared for thousands of MS patients world-wide.
 While he treats all Neurological Disorders, he is a Nationally recognized MS specialist.
-He, additionally, has expertise in Cerebrovascular Disease and Stroke being the founding and current Medical Director of the Indian River Medical Center Stroke Program.
+He, additionally, has expertise in Cerebrovascular Disease and Stroke being the founder of the Indian River Medical Center Stroke Program.

 Sub-investigator and Examining Investigator